Coachella Logo

 This style emphasizes individuality among festival participants, unifying creative personalities with their views of the world.

 On the contrary, the second line consists of an inscription where each glyph is a work of geometric precision.
 All the letters are smooth, even, refined, and identical in height and width.
 Angles and curves are perfectly balanced, creating a sense of complete harmony.
 The bottom row contains the expanded name of the musical event.
-The spacing between the characters is wide, but due to the large gap between words, they are perceived as a whole and are easily readable.
+The spacing between characters is wide, but the large gap between words makes them appear as a whole and makes them easy to read.

 Font and Colors